-- All ski companies on the whole make great skis.
-Don't immediately go for that year's 'hot model', it doesn't make it the best fit for your needs/abilities, and take the time to demo as much as is possible.
+- all ski companies on the whole make great skis, so don't immediately go for that year's 'hot model', it doesn't make it the best fit for your needs/abilities, and take the time to demo as much as is possible

-- Ski length is as subjective as ever with today's technologies and rocker profiles, but height, weight, ability and skiing style should all be considered when determining the length.
-Skiers today basically have three options with length: chin, nose, brow.
-Beginner skis should reach from the floor to the chin, intermediate skiers should choose skis from the floor to their nose, and the more advanced aggressive skier can handle skis that reach from the floor to their eyebrows.
-The longer the ski the more stability, but they can be harder to manoeuvre, whereas the shorter ski is easier to manoeuvre but offer less stability at speed.
+- skiers today basically have three options with length: chin, nose, brow, so beginner skis should reach from the floor to the chin, intermediate skiers should choose skis from the floor to their nose, and the more advanced aggressive skier can handle skis that reach from the floor to their eyebrows.

-- Ski bindings are an important component, important for driving all energy and power into your skis.
-Don't leave them as an afterthought or just pick the ones that match.
+- ski bindings are an important component, important for driving all energy and power into your skis, so don't leave them as an afterthought or just pick the ones that match

-- Gender is important.
-Women's skis are typically shorter and lighter.
-However, some companies use the same materials in all their skis and just make the women's range shorter with different graphics.
-Stronger or bigger women may prefer unisex skis, and smaller men may fare better with the women's model.
-A ski doesn't know how you identify, but it knows how much you weigh and how powerfully you drive it.
+- stronger or bigger women may prefer unisex skis, and smaller men may fare better with the women's model, and remember - a ski doesn't know how you identify, but it knows how much you weigh and how powerfully you drive it

 Our advice for shopping online for skis is kind of like shopping instore, but there is a lot more self-assessment involved.
 Therefore, honesty is even more important.
 Don't shop for skis for the skiing you would like to do, rather than what you actually can do.
 Focus on waist width first, as this will narrow down your options and then you can focus on category (more of that below).
 For online purchasing things to consider are:

-- Colour/Graphics - You may be skiing these skis for a few seasons to come, so you need to like the look of them.
+- colour and graphics - you may be skiing these skis for a few seasons to come, so you need to like the look of them

-- Be patient - You may not land on the right skis for you as quickly as in-store with help from a shop assistant, but there's so much info online, so do your research and you'll feel more empowered.
-Read reviews and buyers' guides.
+- be patient - you may not land on the right skis for you as quickly as in-store with help from a shop assistant, but there's so much info online, so do your research and you'll feel more empowered

 Range of skis available